 What are your tips for someone who wants to get involved in advocacy?

-Spay and neuter is the way to change things.
-Irresponsible breeding is a big problem, and shelters make money on killing dogs and are subsidized every day for every dog who is in there.
+Spaying and neutering is the way to change things.
+Irresponsible breeding is a big problem, and shelters make money by killing dogs and are subsidized every day for every dog who is in there.
 It’s crooked, and someday we will have a no-kill nation.
 It’s going to take a lot to change the system and get laws put in place that they have to follow and be accountable to.

 How can Dogster readers help?